Partition Recovery: Recover Lost Partitions and Data

 The growing proliferation of solid-state disks (SSDs) is making it more difficult to accurately estimate data recovery chances ahead of time because some SSDs enable the so-called TRIM command by default.
 This command causes deleted data to be physically removed from the storage device, making it irrecoverable.

-cleverfiles PROTECT
+cleverfiles Protect

 Free Partition Recovery – Prevent Data Loss